How it works

 “The team at Hallmarq continue to find innovative approaches to improve motion correction and reduce slice thickness.
 When I use their images at International conferences, I am repeatedly asked if they were taken with a high field magnet.”Sarah Taylor BVM&S MSc PhD Cert ES(Orth) DipECVS DipECVSMR MRCVS The University of Edinburgh.
 The Royal (Dick) School of Veterinary Studies

 “Hallmarq has been a great partner in providing our MRI services.
-The training provided was well organized and sponsorship of our MRI CE program provided to referring veterinarians was a great success.
-Thank you Hallmarq for your continued support.”Dr. Bill Hay, DVM.
-DACVS Tryon Equine Hospital, Columbus, NC
+The training provided was well organised and sponsorship of our MRI CE program provided to referring veterinarians was a great success.
+Thank you Hallmarq for your continued support.”Dr. Bill Hay DVM DACVS Tryon Equine Hospital Columbus, NC

 “Hallmarq’s MRI has revolutionised the way foot lameness has been diagnosed in thousands of cases over the last 15 years.
 Excellent image quality facilitates accurate diagnoses, appropriate treatment selection and formulation of a prognosis.”Sarah Taylor BVM&S MSc PhD Cert ES(Orth) DipECVS DipECVSMR MRCVS The University of Edinburgh.
 The Royal (Dick) School of Veterinary Studies